bernardtse/sqlalchemy-challenge/README.md

    - Flask
    - pprint
    - datetime
-3. Open [`SurfsUp/climate.ipynb`](SurfsUp/climate.ipynb) on Jupyter Notebook for data analysis.
+3. Open [`surfs_up/climate.ipynb`](surfs_up/climate.ipynb) on Jupyter Notebook for data analysis.
 4. To access the API, launch the Flask application
-   - Navigate to the `SurfsUp` directory and run the following command in the Terminal:
+   - Navigate to the `surfs_up/` directory and run the following command in the Terminal:

    ```
    python app.py
    ```